“The single biggest problem in communication is the illusion that it has taken place.” - George Bernard Shaw

 Sebastian seemed to give up his fight with Oliver fairly quickly, which was entirely out of his character.
 Could it be that this happened because he was unprepared for the meeting and lacked the confidence to confront?

 It seemed that you were all aligned when the meeting was over.
 You assumed everybody knew what to do.
 Maria’s report for the desired customer segment proved you wrong.
 Did you even listen closely?
-You were so immersed in conversation with Daniel and Sebastian that you could not have possibly noticed everything going on in the room.
+You were so immersed in conversation with Daniel and Oliver that you could not have possibly noticed everything going on in the room.